nxt-insurance/nxt_init/README.md

 # Will output the following:
 {
-  :one => "this is required",
+  one: "this is required",
-  :two => "has a default",
+  two: "has a default",
-  :three => nil,
+  three: nil,
-  :four => "This is evaluated on initialize: 2019-02-04 18:10:56 +0100"
+  four: "This is evaluated on initialize: 2019-02-04 18:10:56 +0100"
 }
 ```

 The attribute reader are made private.
 If you need public accessors you have to add them yourself.
+That's all there is.

 ## Development